Fighton Simukonda

 Fighton Simukonda (2 February 1958 – 15 February 2016) was a Zambian coach and former footballer.
-He was part of the Nkana Red Devils side of the 1980s, winning five league titles, and he also captained Zambia.
+A defender, was part of the Nkana Red Devils side of the 1980s, winning five league titles, and he also captained Zambia.
 As a coach, he won several Zambian Premier League titles and became the first coach to lead a Zambian club to the group phase of the CAF Champions' League.

-Playing career
+Club career

 Simukonda was born in Chingola where he started his football career with Division II side Mimbula Diggers as a defender.
 He later moved to Diggers' town mates KB Davies FC, another Division II team.

 Standing at over six feet tall, he was a commanding presence in defence and in 1980, was recruited by Division I side Vitafoam United where he lined up with players like Ronald Mkandawire, Lackson Chanda, Michael Chabala and Boniface 'Killer' Chanda.
 The following season, Simukonda captained Vitafoam to a 2–1 Independence Cup final victory over Strike Rovers.

 In 1982, Vitafoam proprietor Abram Mokola decided to give some senior players the opportunity to acquire coaching skills so Simukonda was one of five who were sponsored for a coaching course in England in March of that year.
 His fine defensive play caught the attention of Kitwe giants who signed him soon after his return from England and Vitafoam claimed he had breached his contract with them.
 The contract dispute kept him out of action for almost four months until the two teams agreed a compensation package.

 He had hardly joined Nkana when head coach Moses Simwala was suspended so Simukonda took charge of the team but he informed the club's management that while he was equal to the task, he was still an active player so Nkana great Stone Chibwe was brought in to hold fort.
 An astute defender who perfected a tackle called the 'Chitemene system' after the slash and burn method of preparing fields in Northern Zambia, Simukonda won his first league title with Nkana going unbeaten the whole season and would go on to win four more in 1983, 1985, 1986 and 1988.